rapid7/insightconnect-plugins/plugins/base64/help.md

 option to set how errors are to be handled.
 These options are "replace" and "ignore".
 Replace will change all non UTF-8 characters to `\uffd` or `?`.
 While ignore will drop the character from the output.

 # Version History

+* 1.1.7 - Updated SDK to the latest version
 * 1.1.6 - Update to v4 Python plugin runtime
 * 1.1.5 - Improve PluginException message in Decode action
 * 1.1.4 - Add example inputs